alexshtf/alexshtf.github.io/_posts/2020-04-04-ProximalConvexOnLinearCont.md

 ds = TensorDataset(W, Y)
 ```

 And now, let’s run the optimizer we wrote above, `LogisticRegressionL1`, to find the weights of the regularized logistic regression model, with regularization parameter $$\lambda=0.0003$$.
 Since this post is on optimization, we refer readers to standard techniques for choosing regularization parameters, such as K-fold cross-validation.
-Since our proximal point optimizers are quite stable w.r.t the step size choices, I just chose $$\eta = 1$$, without doing too much thinking.
+Since our proximal point optimizers are quite stable w.r.t the step size choices, I just arbitrarily chose $$\eta = 1$$.

 ```python
 from torch.utils.data.dataloader import DataLoader